 The Republic of the Congo tends to have a tropical climate.
 From June to October, the climate tends to be hot and dry, while the rainy season comes March through June.
 The recommended time to visit the Congo is June through September, when it’s drier.

 - Ouesso – This northern city has a tropical climate with rains during the summer and warm winters.
-During November through May, temperature tends to be warmest with highs around 29 degrees Celsius.
-Throughout the rest of the year, the city stays in the mid-20’s.
+During November through May, temperature tends to be warmest with highs around 25.
+Throughout the rest of the year, the city stays in the low-20’s.

 - Brazzaville – Located in southern region of the Congo, this city has a more tropical savanna climate.
 Temperatures in Brazzaville tend to be warmest during the months of March and April.
-Temperatures can reach to 33 degrees Celsius during this time.
-The majority of the year, temperatures are in the mid-20’s.
+Temperatures can reach 30 during this time.
+The majority of the year, temperatures are around 20.
 Heavy rains can be expected during November, as the city cools down.

 Exercise caution during times of political turmoil.
 Travellers should avoid any type of political demonstration.